crdoconnor/strictyaml/docs/why-not/toml.md

 4. It does away with the typical religious C debate of "where to put the curly braces".

-## 2. Overcomplication: Like YAML it has too many features
+## 2. Overcomplication: Like YAML, TOML has too many features

 Somewhat ironically, TOML's creator quite rightly criticizes YAML for not aiming for simplicity and then unfortunately falls into the same trap itself - albeit not quite as deeply.